LiorReznik/Mde-release-1/README.md

 - At the first run of the script, the script downloads resources from the net, so it will take some time to finish.
 - If your default python is not python 3 you may need to use pip3 and python3 in your commands.
 - The work is licensed under the MIT licence, for more details: https://github.com/LiorReznik/Mde-release-1/blob/master/LICENSE

+Vanetik, Natalia, Marina Litvak, Sergey Shevchuk, and Lior Reznik.
+"Automated Discovery of Mathematical Definitions in Text."
+In Proceedings of The 12th Language Resources and Evaluation Conference, pp. 2086-2094.
+2020.